shelvia-w/Detective-Series-Solutions/k_Nearest_Neighbors.md

 **✅ Answer:**

 No, because the majority of the 100 neighbors would likely be people who are not similar to Casey.
-This means the "majority vote" might favor the dominant group (Fitness CLub), not the Book Club.
+This means the "majority vote" might favor the dominant group (Fitness CLub for example), not the Book Club.
 In cases of **imbalanced populations**, using a smaller k helps prevent Casey from being outvoted by unrelated groups.

 ---